dangawr/thumbnail-generator-api/README.md

 Django REST Framework API that allows any user to upload an image in PNG or JPG format:

 - users can upload images via HTTP request
 - users can list their images

-- there are three bultin account tiers: Basic, Premium and Enterprise:
+There are three bultin account tiers: Basic, Premium and Enterprise.

-* users that have "Basic" plan after uploading an image get:
+Users that have "Basic" plan after uploading an image get:
 - a link to a thumbnail that's 200px in height

-* users that have "Premium" plan get:
+Users that have "Premium" plan get:
 - a link to a thumbnail that's 200px in height
 - a link to a thumbnail that's 400px in height
 - a link to the originally uploaded image

-* users that have "Enterprise" plan get:
+Users that have "Enterprise" plan get:
 - a link to a thumbnail that's 200px in height
 - a link to a thumbnail that's 400px in height
 - a link to the originally uploaded image
 - ability to fetch a link to the (binary) image that expires after a number of seconds (user can specify any number between 300 and 30000)

-* apart from the builtin tiers, admins can create arbitrary tiers with the following things configurable:
+Apart from the builtin tiers, admins can create arbitrary tiers with the following things configurable:
 - arbitrary thumbnail sizes
 - presence of the link to the originally uploaded file
 - ability to generate expiring links